Iain Borb MacLeod: Life

 Iain Borb's first act as chief, according to the manuscript, was to hang Iain Mishealbhach, confiscate the dead man's lands, and banish his family.
 Later, Iain Borb made an agreement with Domhnall, Lord of the Isles, in which the MacDonalds gave back the lands they won from the MacLeods—except the lands on North Uist.
 Iain Borb swore his vassalage to the Lord of the Isles and in accordance to this agreement fought under the MacDonalds at the Battle of Harlaw in 1411.
 During the battle, Iain Borb commanded all the MacLeods (including the MacLeods of Lewis) and the manuscript states that the MacLeods had the honour of fighting on the right of Domhnall's forces.
 Early 20th century Clan Donald historians A. and A. Macdonald, however, stated that both clans of MacLeods were in the main body of men commanded by Domhnall and that the right wing was made up of MacLeans, commanded by Hector MacLean of Duart (Red Hector of the Battles).
 The manuscript states how Iain Borb was wounded in the head during the conflict.
 The wound never entirely healed and for the rest of his life it would bleed whenever he became agitated.
 For the most part, Iain Borb lived at his castle on Pabbay, where he renovated and enlarged the fortress there.
 The manuscript tells how during a fencing match with his foster-brother, Somerled MacConn, Iain Borb's wound began to bleed so profusely that he bled to death.

 The Bannatyne manuscript states that the first seven chiefs of Clan MacLeod were buried at Iona.
-The choir of Iona Abbey, for the most part, dates from the early 16th century.
+Iona Abbey and church date from the 12th century when it was built by Somerled's son Ranald.
+The choir of Iona Abbey, may date from a later period.
 Within the centre of the choir there is a large stone which once contained a monumental brass, traditionally said to have been a MacLeod.
 The stone formed a matrix which at one time contained the brass inlay (tradition states it was a silver inlay).
 It is the largest carved stone on the island, measuring 7 ft 9.25 in by 3 ft 10 in.
 R.C.
 MacLeod speculated that perhaps the clan's founder, Leod, and five of his successors were buried beneath—however, in his opinion the fourth chief, Iain Ciar, was buried elsewhere.